felixlu/awesome-stars/README.md

 - [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024
 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
-- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
+- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - 🪓 Run Background Tasks at Scale
 - [netease-youdao/QAnything](https://github.com/netease-youdao/QAnything) - Question and Answer based on Anything.
 - [tahitimoon/LunarLink](https://github.com/tahitimoon/LunarLink) - 一个基于 HttpRunner + Django + Vue + Element UI 的接口自动化测试平台，生产可用。
 - [litestar-org/litestar](https://github.com/litestar-org/litestar) - Production-ready, Light, Flexible and Extensible ASGI API framework | Effortlessly Build Performant APIs